 Never Not Creative and Mentally-Healthy launch global study into industry empathy

-Never Not Creative and Mentally-Healthy are inviting the entire industry to partake in the first ever study into empathy within creative, media and marketing businesses.
+Our friends at Never Not Creative and Mentally-Healthy are inviting the entire industry to partake in the first ever study into empathy within creative, media and marketing businesses – take the ‘Different Shoes: The empathy project’ survey to help them out.

 The empathy project is the first global survey from the Mentally Healthy and Never Not Creative partnership.
 The research was opened up following increased international interest in the 2018 and 2020 findings.
 A team of passionate industry advocates from locations including New York, Auckland, Sydney, Brisbane and beyond have collaborated to develop the study.